WillDevE/Kombinience-Projects/Discord_bots/Musho _Music_bot/README.md

 - Direct download and playback from Spotify (tracks, playlists, albums)
 - Queue management
 - Skip, pause, and resume functionality
+- Web dashboard for monitoring playback and statistics

 ## Setup